nhalm/chikit/README.md

 ### Prometheus Integration

-Example showing how to adapt the callback for Prometheus (prometheus/client_golang is not a dependency):
+Example showing how to adapt the callback for Prometheus:

 ```go
 import (